top of page

 WELCOME

-This webpage contains information about Dr Černis' research into dissociation, including updates about work currently taking place in her research group at the University of Birmingham, UK.
+Find out more about Dr Emma Černis' research into dissociation, including updates about work currently taking place in her research group at the University of Birmingham, UK.

 Image by Nick Karvounis